thijsfranck/courageous-comets/docs/admin-guide/deployment.md

 Replace `<YOUR_TOKEN>` with your Discord bot token.

+!!!
+DANGER "Security Warning"
+    Keep your Discord bot token secure and do not share it with anyone!

 ???
 QUESTION "Where do I find my Discord bot token?"
     See the configuration section for instructions on [how to obtain a Discord bot token](./configuration.md#discord_token).